rickym-h/trading-game/README.md

 Makes use of React components and state to render the UI to the user.

+# Features

+- ReactJS to render UI and handle storage state
+- Spatial inventory system which supports items of arbitrary sizes - and allows rotation of items
+- Atomic transactional system using React states - so if a transaction fails, the data is unchanged
+- Use of browser localstorage to persist data even when closed down

 # Major takeaways

 - I struggled to manage all of my data within my React classes - ending up with ugly callback functions going up and down my React hierarchy.
 I suppose this is one of the reasons React is a UI framework rather than a game development framework.